tinacms/tina.io/content/guides/general/inline-blocks/hero-to-block.md

 This simple inline editing configuration is a great start, but the end goal of this demo is to create a Home page built with [_Inline Blocks_](https://tinacms.org/docs/inline-editing/inline-blocks).
 In this step we will add `InlineBlocks` to the homepage and convert our `Hero` into a block.

+> If you're wanting to get a better feel for the 'Blocks' concept, there is a great blog that dives deeper into [_what blocks are_](/blog/what-are-blocks).

 ## Add _InlineBlocks_

-First we will add the `InlineBlocks` field to the home page. `InlineBlocks` accepts an array of block options (`blocks`) and a path to the block data (`name`).
+First we will add the `InlineBlocks` field to the home page. `InlineBlocks` accepts an array of block options — `blocks` — and a path to the block data — `name`.
 It handles block order, among other things.
 Anytime you want to make blocks inline, you will need this parent component to _house_ the blocks.

 Head to `Home.js` and make these changes: